jcha353/data550_finalproject/README.md

   - `make .output/ATAC_peak.rds` will generate the table of significant peaks
   - `make clean` will remove all .rds files in the output folder
   - `make install` will restore all needed packages from the renv.lock file
+  - `make project_image` will generate the docker image
+  - `make report/final_report.html` will generate the report inside the docker container in a Mac/Linux-OS-specific target, the report will be found in a local directory called `report`

+`Dockerfile`

+  - contains the instructions to construct the Docker image: final_project_image3
+  - the docker image can be downloaded from Dockerhub: https://hub.docker.com/r/jchan353/final_project_image3
+  - the docker image can also be downloaded by running `docker pull jchan353/final_project_image3` in the terminal

 ------------------------------------------------------------------------

 ## To generate the report